wcgordon1/TustinRecruiting/src/content/jobs/tr-computer-vision-engineer-pasadena-comp-5olgvu.md

 ---
 position: Computer Vision Engineer
 description: >-
-  # Remote Computer Vision Engineer - Join Our Innovative Security Software
+  Remote Computer Vision Engineer  Join Our Innovative Security Software Team!
-  Team!

   Nestled in the vibrant landscape of Pasadena, California, yet offering the freedom of a fully remote lifestyle, our company is a beacon of innovation in the world of security software.
-We specialize in building cutting-edge cybersecurity solutions that empower businesses to protect their digital assets with confidence.
+We specialize in building cuttingedge cybersecurity solutions that empower businesses to protect their digital assets with confidence.
 As a Computer Vision Engineer in our team, you'll have the opportunity to work remotely from anywhere within the US, playing a